Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - **Sidebar** - a left panel with the Metrics logo and a list of Metrics specific widgets.

-- **Preview Field** - a zone in the middle of the screen, which displays an actual widget.
+- **Preview** - a zone in the middle of the screen, which displays an actual widget.

 - **Editing Panel** - a list of inputs, that allows changing widgets' appearance.